sin-x/HackerRank-FPGA-Interview/3-Logic_Reduction.md

 - [ ] 5
 - [ ] 6

+> *Explanation:*
+mpla

+### Question 2
-##### 2) Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?
+**Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?**
 ```
 ((A or B) and C) and (A and not C)
 ```